ZilongJas/IT-Homelabs/README.md

   Now we confirm that the drive we need to mount is sdb1, which is in this path `/dev/sdb1`

-- If the drive is blank you need to format the drive using
+- If the drive is blank you need to format the drive using:

   ```bash
   sudo mkfs.ext4 /dev/sdb1
   ```
+- There are many other types of file systems, please check [References](#references)
 - Then, let's create a folder and mount this drive into that folder.
   ```bash
   sudo mkdir /mnt/backups && sudo mount /dev/sdb1 /mnt/backups